ToddE/website-toddemerson.com/content/The Outsider/BeyondEDI.md

 - **Key Revocation:** Participants need a mechanism to revoke compromised keys and update their transacting partners.

 While this DLT solution may result in a new type of blockchain, platforms like Corda can provide the infrastructure for managing identities and signing transactions.
-They also support secure key exchange protocols.
+Corda also supports secure key exchange protocols.
 However, the responsibility for generating, storing, and distributing keys still lies with each participant.

 ### Decentralized Data Sharing: The "Need-to-Know" Principle
 The core of this DLT solution lies in its decentralized data sharing model, built upon the fundamental principle of "need-to-know."
 Unlike traditional systems where data is often centralized and accessible to a broad range of users, this approach ensures that each participant node within the private blockchain only stores and has access to the specific data directly relevant to their own business transactions and authorized interactions.